-Liability Adjustments Liabilities were loaded by 6% to account for contingencies including potential future stipend payments and benefits payable to future retirees eligible under Public Act 88 of 1961 (the reciprocal Act).
+Liability Adjustments Liabilities were loaded by 0.5% to account for contingencies including potential benefits payable to future retirees eligible under Public Act 88 of 1961 (the reciprocal Act) and terminated individuals who became vested based upon plan termination provisions.

-In addition, for active members, retirement liabilities were loaded by 3% and terminated vested liabilities were loaded by 1% to account for the member's right to use lump sum payments for unused sick leave at retirement.
-These liability loads were first used in the

-December 31, 2020 valuation of the System.
+In addition, for active members, normal retirement liabilities were loaded by 3% and terminated vested liabilities were loaded by 1% to account for the member's right to use lump sum payments for unused sick leave at retirement.
+These liability loads were first used in the December 31, 2020 valuation of the System.

-The normal form of benefit is a straight life annuity.
-Normal Form of Payment year in the future.
+Normal Form of Payment The normal form of benefit is a straight life annuity.